eellak/gsoc2019-greek-morpho/README.md

 python3 getpages.py production
 ```

+## License

+The source code is under GPLv3.
+The produced database with the morphological dictionary is under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/)

 ## GSOC 2019 - Development of a Greek open source Morphological dictionary and application of it to Greek spelling tools

 ## Project goals